robinyancey/ML_intro/README.md

 * ML homework
   *  Will be sent as Google Drive links through announcements in Canvas.
   *  Should be submitted through Canvas Homework tab once complete.
-* Text or email questions anytime.
+* Text or email questions anytime (I respond quick).
   * reyancey@ucdavis.edu, 916-397-5878, or through Canvas.

 Course Grading Weights